www.scantips.com

 Extend range to years

 Off-topic a little, but if checking that these numbers are reasonable, a simple rule of thumb approximation is the Rule of 72 that says an investment value about doubles if the years × fixed percentage gain = 72.
 Markets are Not fixed rates though, but annualized rates are.
 So 6 years × 12% = 72 would approximately double to be 2x value (1.126 = 1.9738, almost 2x).
-Or the precise rate that exactly doubles in 6 years is (21/6 - 1) × 100 = 12.2446%, which is the Annualized formula, and that first 2 is (1 + 1) to be the initial value 1x doubled to 2x.
+Or the precise rate that exactly doubles in 6 years is (21/6 - 1) × 100 = 12.2446%, which is the Annualized formula, and that beginning 2 is (1 + 1) to be the initial value 1x + 100% gain doubled to 2x which is 12.2446% gain in 6 years.

-The Rule of 72 is an approximation said to date back to at least the first known mention in Summa de arithmetica by Pacioli in year 1494 (in the time of Columbus, long before calculators, or even logarithms), when the calculating was pretty difficult.
+The Rule of 72 is an approximation said to date back to at least the first known mention in Summa de arithmetica by Pacioli in year 1494 (in the time of Columbus, long before calculators, or even logarithms), when the calculating was quite difficult.
+My guess is that it was derived empirically instead of with math.
 Actually, 6 years should be Rule 73.4772 for 12.246205% doubling in 6 years (1.122462056 = 2).
-The 12.246205% Annualized Return is an impressive rate of gain when compounded over many long term years, doubling every six years.
-The Rule of 72 is compounded annually.
+The 12.246205% Annualized Return is an impressive rate of gain when compounded over long term years, doubling every six years.
+The Rule of 72 math is compounded annually.

 This calculator purpose was to look at the accuracy of doubling with the Rule of 72, however you can also enter different multipliers here (other than 2x for double, like 1.5x or 3x or 10x multipliers, with corresponding approximate rules of 41, 116, or about 259).

 In exploring the Rule of 72 (in this table), it became clear it is only a simple rough approximation.
-Speaking only of doubling, the worst accuracy with 72 is if 5 or less years.
+Speaking only of doubling, the worst accuracy with 72 is if 6 or less years.
 The most accurate case for Rule 72 doubling is for 9 years.
-But a Rule of 70 works better for doubling long term, 20 years or more.
-Still, as an approximation, 72 seems generally close enough.
-That error is 3.26% at 5 years, 0.31% at 10 years, and -2.04% at 20 years.
+But a Rule of 70 works better for doubling long term, 15 years or more.
+Still, as an approximation, 72 might be generally close enough, except maybe for 5 or less years.

 I suggest that in specific situations, the first or second Gain calculator above will be more useful and versatile and certainly more precise than the Rule of 72.
 For example, in that 1st calculator above, New = 2, Old = 1 over 6 years is 2.0x Value of course, but at 12.246205% Annualized Return, and that Rule is 73.48.
 The calculated percentage rate numbers are about the gain ratio, independent of the actual amount of money.

 Compounding is certainly a real big deal in investments, making many long term years be the most profitable part.
 Only a year or two is not so dramatic, but compounding is exponential with time, becoming huge over many years.
 Long term can be exceptionably good.
 The S&P 500 (gain and reinvested dividends) has averaged an annual return around 12%.
-The future is not known, but it sure seems a good bet if you consider "long term").
+The future is not known, but it sure seems a good bet if considered "long term".
 Two facts though, worse times have happened several times over the years before, and it always recovers and continues.
-The S&P 500 was down 25% at $3585.62 on Oct 3 2022, but 40 years ago it started with only about $122, which is an increase of about 30x so far, not even counting the dividends.
+The S&P 500 was down 25% at $3585.62 on Oct 3 2022, but 40 years ago it started with only about $122, which is an increase of about 30x so far, even if Not counting the dividends (45x with reinvested dividends).

 Plug in your own numbers, but if your age is 40 years or less, then you still have at least 25 years before retirement at 65 (when you will be needing a source of income).
-Today is the latest time to be considering that.
+Today is the best time to be considering that.
 And the investment can continue earning during 30 years of retirement withdrawals too.
-Fewer years can be very profitable too, but the years will be your best tool and the largest growth multiplier, so wake up, and get with it, now (the term Buy Low means, if the market is currently low, to make buying right now be the best and most profitable time, very wise).
+Fewer years can be very profitable too, but the years will be your best tool and the largest growth multiplier, so wake up, and get with it and take advantage of it now (the term Buy Low means, if the market is currently low, to make buying right now be the best and most profitable time, a very wise plan).
 The market always recovers, but lost years cannot be recovered.